belovedpearl/Historic_Center_Quiz_PP2/README.md

   *  **Play Game Button**: This prompts the users to enter his name which is used in referencing the player at the end of the game.

+  *  **High Score Button**: This button allow users to view previously saved high scores.
+It keeps a record of 5 high scores that have been recorded.

   <pic>